katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

             :term:`Rolling Update`

     Sudo
-        Ansible does not require root logins, and since it's daemonless, definitely does not require root level daemons (which can be a security concern in sensitive environments).
-Ansible can log in and perform many operations wrapped in a sudo command, and can work with both password-less and password-based sudo.
-Some operations that don't normally work with sudo (like scp file transfer) can be achieved with Ansible's :ref:`copy <copy_module>`, :ref:`template <template_module>`, and :ref:`fetch <fetch_module>` modules while running in sudo mode.
+        Assible does not require root logins, and since it's daemonless, definitely does not require root level daemons (which can be a security concern in sensitive environments).
+Assible can log in and perform many operations wrapped in a sudo command, and can work with both password-less and password-based sudo.
+Some operations that don't normally work with sudo (like scp file transfer) can be achieved with Assible's :ref:`copy <copy_module>`, :ref:`template <template_module>`, and :ref:`fetch <fetch_module>` modules while running in sudo mode.

     SSH (Native)
-        Native OpenSSH as an Ansible transport is specified with ``-c ssh`` (or a config file, or a directive in the :term:`playbook <playbooks>`) and can be useful if wanting to login via Kerberized SSH or using SSH jump hosts, and so on.
+        Native OpenSSH as an Assible transport is specified with ``-c ssh`` (or a config file, or a directive in the :term:`playbook <playbooks>`) and can be useful if wanting to login via Kerberized SSH or using SSH jump hosts, and so on.
 In 1.2.1, ``ssh`` will be used by default if the OpenSSH binary on the control machine is sufficiently new.
-        Previously, Ansible selected ``paramiko`` as a default.
+        Previously, Assible selected ``paramiko`` as a default.
 Using a client that supports ``ControlMaster`` and ``ControlPersist`` is recommended for maximum performance -- if you don't have that and don't need Kerberos, jump hosts, or other features, ``paramiko`` is a good choice.
-Ansible will warn you if it doesn't detect ControlMaster/ControlPersist capability.
+Assible will warn you if it doesn't detect ControlMaster/ControlPersist capability.

     Tags
-        Ansible allows tagging resources in a :term:`playbook <playbooks>` with arbitrary keywords, and then running only the parts of the playbook that correspond to those keywords.
+        Assible allows tagging resources in a :term:`playbook <playbooks>` with arbitrary keywords, and then running only the parts of the playbook that correspond to those keywords.
 For instance, it is possible to have an entire OS configuration, and have certain steps